 Comparison: The differences between this plant and Blue Vervain, V. hastata, are that V. hastata has lance shaped leaves with an outward facing basal lobe and only fine hair, if any, on the stem.
 The flowers are similar.
 The White Vervain, V. urticifolia, has very small white flowers but the inflorescence is much different, being a loosely spreading panicle of many flower spikes.

 Above: 1st photo - The tall flower spikes, fewer than on Blue Vervain.
-2nd photo - The small blue flowers open from bottom to top on the spike with only a few open at one time.
+2nd photo - The small blue/pink flowers open from bottom to top on the spike with only a few open at one time.
 Note the narrow leafy bracts between flowers.
 3rd photo - The long whitish hairs on the stems, from which is derived the common name.